thalesad/regexvm/README.md

 Having it installed, you will need to set-up the environment.
 For this, execute:

      stack setup

 This command will install all necessary libraries and the GHC compiler, if needed.
-With a proper environment configured, execute:
+With a proper environment configured, just execute:

-     stack build

-to build the executables for the parsing tool and the benchmark suite.
-To execute the tool, just run:

      stack exec regex-vm-exe